-The non-recognition of the Filipino priests by the Spanish also had a tendency to irritate the people at large.
-Instead of treating their priests as colleagues and co-workers, they were bellion.
+The cause leading to the Filipino rebellions of 1872 and 1896 was the despotic and tyrannical treatment of the native Filipino by the monastic orders.
+Freemasonry was a great bane to the monks.
+It was largely through this and other kindred orders, and the instigation of their leaders, Andres, Bonafacio, Dr. Jose Rizal, Emilio Aguinaldo, and many others, that the Filipinos have been kept in a state of rebellion.
 It was through the pen of Dr. Rizal, in his novels, that the Filipinos and the world at large were made acquainted with the misdeeds of the monks.
 All complaints of the natives about the wrongdoings of the clergy remained without response, for the monks had colleagues in Madrid and Manila, and all complaints were intercepted or the complainants intimidated before reaching the higher Spanish authorities.
 One after another of these opposers of the ecclesiastical rulers were put out of the way, or driven into exile.
-Dr. Rizal was executed on the Luncta, in Manila, in 1897, and a reward of \$25,000 was offered for the head of Aguinaldo.
+Dr. Rizal was executed on the Luneta, in Manila, in 1897, and a reward of \$25,000 was offered for the head of Aguinaldo.
 His countrymen being loyal to him, he lived to see the overthrow of Spanish rule, and, it is wished, religious oppression in the Philippines.